parinakaur54-coding/Adaptive-Traffic-Light-Machine-Learning-Model-/README.md

 * Real-time traffic monitoring
 * Edge-based traffic management

-The current system should be further tested in real-world traffic environments before practical deployment because the research was validated using a simulation environment and a public Indonesian vehicle dataset.
+The current research should be further tested in real-world traffic environments because the study was validated in a simulation environment using a public Indonesian vehicle dataset.

 ---